 - Meet admission requirements of Lincoln University's Graduate Studies Programs. - Submit official transcripts of all institutions attended and have an overall undergraduate cumulative GPA of 3.000.
-Admission is open to all undergraduate majors. - Submit a score on the Miller Analogies Test (MAT or Graduate Record Examination (GRE).
-Students may be accepted with a minimum MAT score of 350; or with a minimum verbal score of 143 and minimum quantitative score of 133 on the GRE. - Applicants with a graduate degree (master/professional or higher) from an accredited institution with a cumulative grade point average of 3.0 or higher may ask for a waiver of MAT or GRE. - Three letters of reference outlining the applicant's ability to complete a rigorous graduate studies program and their leadership/administrative potential should be included with the application. - Applicants must submit a Statement of Purpose (or some other appropriately original alternative).
+Admission is open to all undergraduate majors. - Submit a score on the Graduate Record Examination (GRE).
+Students may be accepted with a minimum verbal score of 143 and minimum quantitative score of 133 on the GRE. - Applicants with a graduate degree (master/professional or higher) from an accredited institution with a cumulative grade point average of 3.0 or higher may ask for a waiver of GRE. - Three letters of reference outlining the applicant's ability to complete a rigorous graduate studies program and their leadership/administrative potential should be included with the application. - Applicants must submit a Statement of Purpose (or some other appropriately original alternative).
 In addition to the information requested on the form, applicants should be also identified and briefly discuss any higher education research project they may want to pursue during their graduate studies. - Each applicant will be required to sign an affidavit that they will adhere to the rotation schedule for the program as is available on their GAP form (developed with the program advisor). - Applicants for the degree should have a background in education, business, finance, social science, history, psychology, sociology or closely related fields to equal at least 15 or more credits in one or more areas with a 3.0 or higher GPA.
 Cumulative GPA should be 3.2 or higher.
 Applicants without selective background subject fields must take equivalent content hours in an approved field.
 The applicant will work closely with the program advisor to determine suitable areas.